Freestanding Screened Shelters

 This shelter is located outside Dallas, Texas in a hot and humid climate with moderate winters and occasionally severe thunderstorms.
 It is shielded from high winds by trees and a small hill.

 The foundation is simply concrete blocks set on a bed of sand.
 The perimeter consists of solid blocks, while the rest of the floor is hollow-core blocks that are turned on their sides.
-The bottom frame of the structure is simply bolted onto the perimeter blocks.
+The bottom frame of the structure is bolted onto the perimeter blocks.
 The structure is made of regular angle iron, which is either welded or bolted together.
 The angle iron was not painted, but allowed to eventually rust.
 Even ten years later, the structure is still sound.

 The room itself is a box about 8 ft (2.5 m) long and 6 ft (2 m) wide and 6 ft (2 m) tall.
 Aluminum mosquito netting is attached to the sides and also across the top, making a flat ceiling.